AhmedAlshaari/MultiThread-Minotaur-Simulations/README.md

 # MultiThread-Minotaur-Simulations
-This repositroy consists of two projects that were required for Homework assigment 2.
+This repository consists of two projects that were required for Homework assignment 2.

 ## Problem 1: Minotaur’s Birthday Party
 ### Problem description: